Recurrence relation for the 6j-symbol of su_q(2) as a symmetric eigenvalue problem: Diagrammatic identities

 \section{Diagrammatic identities}

 The spin networks with $n$ free edges with fixed labels (\emph{$n$-valent} spin networks) form a linear space with a natural bilinear form (or inner product).
 Suppose that the free edges are ordered in some canonical way, then, given two spin networks, we can reflect one of them in a mirror and connect the free edges in order.
+As an illustration, consider the inner products constructed in Equations~\eqref{norm-j} and~\eqref{norm-l} out of the spin networks shown in Equation~\eqref{lb-jb}, where we have taken the reflection axis to be vertical.
 The value of the resulting closed spin network defines the bilinear form, which is symmetric and non-degenerate~\cite{KL}.
 We use the bra-ket notation for this inner product $\braket{s'}{s}$, where $s$ and $s'$ are two spin networks.
 We also let $\ket{s}$ stand for $s$ and $\bra{s'}$ for the reflection of $s'$.
 The existence of an inner product allows the following identities, whose proofs can be found in~\cite{KL}.
 For each identity, the corresponding well known fact of $SU(2)$ representation theory is given.

 The space of $2$-valent spin networks, with ends labeled $a$ and $b$, is $1$-dimensional if $a=b$, and $0$-dimensional otherwise.
 For non-trivial dimension, the single edge gives a complete basis and therefore the \emph{bubble identity}: